kyaFUK/Gadget_parallel_viz/README.md

 # Fast Visualization for Gadget format
-To visualize Gadget format data of massive SPH simulations in a yt-suite way, this utilizes OpenMP/MPI parallelization, whereas the yt library does not support parallelization.
+To visualize Gadget format data of massive SPH simulations in a yt-suite way, this utilizes OpenMP/MPI parallelization, whereas the yt library does not support parallelization for SPH.

 # Snapshot Sample
 ![Density Slice](https://github.com/kyaFUK/Gadget_parallel_viz/blob/master/density_slice.png)